How to Set Intentions to Support Your Goals

 Guest blog post written by Parivash Goff

-Writing a Future Vision Statement lingered in the back of Valentina’s mind.
+Setting new goals lingered in the back of Valentina’s mind.
 She wanted to try it, but each time she sat down to do it, emotions bubbled up.
 Excitement.
 Anxiety.
 Hope.
 Nervousness.
 She had an idea of what she wanted her future to look like, but it was vague, and she wasn’t sure how to capture it into words.

 In the past, Valentina set goals, but, when she met them, she was left with an empty feeling.
 She would find herself with more time and less direction.